 You can do multi-channel marketing

 AGNITAS is not only a web push provider.
-We offer a professional digital push marketing suite for e-mail, web push, WhatsApp, SMS and fax.
+We offer a professional digital push marketing suite for e-mail, web push, SMS and fax.

 Which browsers support Web Push?